jai-bansal/iris-data-machine-learning/README.md

 #### Synopsis:
-This project creates various machine learning scripts in R and Python using iris data.
+This project creates various supervised learning scripts in R and Python using iris data.
 The R and Python scripts are contained in the R and Python branches, respectively.
 These scripts are written to get the simplest possible version of the models up and running as quickly as possible, so there is no feature engineering and parameter tuning.
 The small iris dataset (150 rows total) is also chosen for ease of use.